Cato Networks Knowledge Base

 Note: Floating Ranges cannot overlap with static ranges.

-How BGP in the Cato Cloud is Designed and Performs
+How BGP in Cato is Designed and Performs

 Handling Routes

-When a BGP route is received, Cato Cloud associates it with the relevant object as follows:
+When a BGP route is received, Cato associates it with the relevant object as follows:

 • IP ranges defined as floating ranges are associated with their defined objects and adhere to all networking and security policies assigned to the objects.